-- Data Redundancy denotes the existence of multiple identical data elements in different data sets or databases. - E.g. identical customer contact information stored in multiple databases across an enterprise - Consequence: High effort to keep this contact information in sync across all databases at the same time - otherwise data inconsistencies may occur - Data Inconsistency denotes the mapping of different values to a single attribute of an data element across multiple data sets or databases. - Phone Number of Jon Steward in Dataset A: 404-42349234 and in Dataset B: 404-12346323 - Bank Transfer: Transfer amount got deducted from Account A but was not credited to Account B. - Different names or codes for a data element attribute (e.g. product code vs. product ID)
+- Data Redundancy denotes the existence of multiple identical data elements in different data sets or databases. - E.g. identical customer contact information stored in multiple databases across an enterprise - Consequence: - High effort to keep this contact information in sync across all databases at the same time, otherwise data inconsistencies may occur - + Can reduce the risk of data loss - Data Inconsistency denotes the mapping of different values to a single attribute of an data element across multiple data sets or databases. - Phone Number of Jon Steward in Dataset A: 404-42349234 and in Dataset B: 404-12346323 - Bank Transfer: Transfer amount got deducted from Account A but was not credited to Account B. - Different names or codes for a data element attribute (e.g. product code vs. product ID)